 Property Description enableHPSSO Optional.
 Enable integration between HP SSO and the Cloud Service Management Console.
 To enable, this property must be uncommented and set to true.
 To disable, either comment out the property or set it to false.
+In a FIPS 140-2 compliant environment, this property must be set to false or must be commented out.
 This property is automatically set during installation.